 Learn More About CAD Collaboration in the Classroom

-To learn more about how cloud-based CAD can be a game-changer for both STEM educators and students, watch Dr. Olechowski’s full presentation at the PTC Digital Transformation in Education Summit in the video below:
+To learn more about how cloud-native CAD can be a game-changer for both STEM educators and students, watch Dr. Olechowski’s full presentation at the PTC Digital Transformation in Education Summit.

 (Find out how your K-12 school or university can benefit from switching to cloud CAD with an Onshape Education plan.)